 California Energy Systems for the 21st century (CES-21) was a first-of-its-kind effort to use the power of supercomputing to improve the cybersecurity of our electric system and integrate emerging renewable technologies into the grid.
 The CPUC and California's three largest electric investor-owned utilities are collaborating with Lawrence Livermore National Laboratory to improve and expand energy systems to meet 21st century needs.

 CES-21 had a budget of $35 million for the period 2014-2019 and was comprised of two projects: Cybersecurity and Grid Integration.
 The Cybersecurity project worked to develop a modeling/simulation platform to simulate cybersecurity threat and response scenarios.
 Additionally, this project used a physical test bed to evaluate threats on actual substation equipment.
 The Grid Integration project assessed whether the utilities’ planning assumptions and reliability metrics were applicable under future conditions of increased renewable generation.
 This was done by modeling the grid under thousands of permutations of market demand, weather conditions, and infrastructure investment to simulate the impact of increased renewable penetration and market conditions on the accuracy of reliability and capacity metrics.
 The Grid Integration project was successfully completed in November 2017 and the Cybersecurity project was completed in October 2019.

 For more information about CES-21, please visit the following links:

 - Final Report (including 2019 Annual Report) and Final Financials

 For questions regarding energy research, development, and deployment programs, please contact senior analyst Fredric Beck (email@example.com).

-To add yourself to a service list, email Process Office@cpuc.ca.gov and include the proceeding number, your name, title, organization, address, phone number, and e-mail.
+To add yourself to a service list for a proceeding, email Process Office@cpuc.ca.gov and include the proceeding number, your name, title, organization, address, phone number, and e-mail.
 The Process Office will email you to confirm your addition to the service list.